leangjia/blender_docs/trunk/blender_docs/manual/modeling/metas/properties.rst

 Always
    Fully display the meta during transformations.
 Half
-   During transformations, display the meta at half its *Wiresize* resolution.
+   During transformations, display the meta at half its *Viewport* resolution.
 Fast
    Do not display meta during transformations.
 Never